Transportation from Santiago International Airport (STI) to Cabarete

-This destination is becoming increasingly popular due to JetBlue's low fares flights arriving here.
-However, do make your calculations as you might be unpleasantly surprised by its inconveniences where you often end up paying more due to high taxi fares, arriving and departing at ridiculous times (Jet Blue arrives at 3:38 or 4:28AM and departs at 6:00AM - updated Mar, 2007) and loosing precious time in Cabarete as you have to calculate the time getting from and to this airport.
+There are several good connections with the USA.
+Furthermore, it is also a good connections to the rest of Latin America through Copa Airlines.
+This destination is also becoming increasingly popular due to JetBlue's low fares flights arriving here.
+However, do make your calculations as you might be unpleasantly surprised by its inconveniences where you often end up paying more due to high taxi fares, arriving and departing at ridiculous times and loosing precious time away from Cabarete as you have to calculate the time getting from and to this airport.

 Travel Time: 90 Minutes